InstantWebP2P/vtep.offload/README.md

-# vm-vtep.offload
+# vtep.offload
-VM's VTEP offload based on eBPF and FPGA/SmartNiC
+VTEP offload based on eBPF and FPGA/SmartNiC